davidstone/bounded-integer/readme.md

 `bounded::integer` can replace most uses of built-in integer types.
 It does have some limitations, however.

 * A `bounded::integer` cannot be used as a non-type template parameter.
 The C++ language rules do not permit any user-defined type to be used as a non-type template parameter, even if the user-defined type is a literal type.
 There is a proposal going through the C++ standardization committee that would remove this restriction.
-* `bounded::integer` uses `intmax_t` as the template parameter to determine its bounds.
-This means that it cannot store an integer larger than `std::numeric_limits<intmax_t>::max()`.
+* `bounded::integer` uses `std::intmax_t` or `std::uintmax_t` as the template parameter to determine its bounds.
+This means that it cannot store an integer larger than `std::numeric_limits<std::uintmax_t>::max()` or smaller than `std::numeric_limits<std::intmax_t>::min()`.
 This restriction should be removed in the near future.
-* Doing math with `uintmax_t` (which is typically the same as `size_t` or `uint64_t`) can easily cause overflow issues.
-This can typically be resolved by narrowing the bounds of your values (and if you cannot do so, that usually means that your calculation could overflow).
 * `bounded::integer` is currently still under active development, so some interfaces are still subject to change.

 # Reference